luismrgarcia/GarHAge/docs/hardware.md

 GarHAge can be built to support:
 1. Up to two overhead garage doors (requiring a relay and reed/magnetic switch per door)
-1. Up to two auxiliary doors (requiring a reed/magnetic switch per door)
+1. Up to two auxiliary doors (requiring a reed/magnetic switch per auxiliary door)
 1. Temperature and humidity readings (requiring a DHT11 or 22 sensor)

 ### Bill of Materials